BirdeeHub/minesweeper/README.md

 cd .\src && .\jar_it.bat && cd ..
 ```
 If argument 1 is package it will create a .exe installer at `./dist`

+Otherwise it will only create a .jar at `./lib`

 ---